Ihsan-Hepsen/ihsan-hepsen/README.md

 # Who's Ihsan?
-`$` I'm a full-stack software engineer and web developer, I have extensive experience working with various technologies, including Java Spring, React.js, and TypeScript.
+I'm a software developer, I have extensive experience working with various technologies, including Java Spring, React.js, and TypeScript.
 I have built several web applications using these technologies, and I'm comfortable working on both the front-end and back-end parts of the stack.

 ## Languages